Absurdly Spacious Sewer: Empire City has areas in its sewer systems that can fit entire underground communities of homeless citizens.

 Civilians also have awesome aim with those rocks.

 Improbable Aiming Skills: All of the standard mooks in the game are capable of sniping at you from on top of a twenty-story building, despite being gangbangers and the homeless instead of trained fighters.
 Justified with the First Sons, who very likely have been trained.
+Civilians also have amazing aim with rocks and can hit targets from a good couple of feet away.

 Instant Armor: Dust Men mecha conduits... annoyingly.
 While the Golems they build out of junk are about fifteen feet tall, Alden creates one that's so big it takes up an entire bridge (and we don't even see all of it, just the head and forearms).